IamSatya/k8s-nginx-route53-letsencrypt/README.md

-## NGINX Operator for Kubernetes with Route53 + Let's Encrypt
+# Kubernetes NGINX + Route53 + Let's Encrypt Operator

-This operator watches Kubernetes services annotated with virtual host and DNS info, then:
+This repository includes everything you need to:

+- Build and run a Docker-based Kubernetes Operator
+- Deploy it with Helm to a local Kubernetes cluster
-- Creates an NGINX virtual host config on a remote server (via SSH)
+- Automatically configure virtual hosts on an external NGINX server
-- Requests TLS certs from Let's Encrypt
+- Generate and renew TLS certificates with Let's Encrypt
-- Creates a Route53 A record pointing to the public IP of the NGINX server
+- Manage DNS A-records via AWS Route53

 ---